 A: The application process for our program is the same whether or not you are currently in a master’s program at a different school.
 You may be able to transfer in a maximum of 15 graduate-level credits if they fit into your degree plan, and if they are approved by your advisor, our program director, and the UO Graduate School.
 You cannot begin this process until you are admitted into our program.

 Q: What are concurrent degree programs?
 Do I have to apply to both programs at the same time?

 A: Environmental studies students may obtain concurrent degrees with majors in law; economics; business; planning, public policy and management; geography; biology or other disciplines.
 Students must apply separately and be accepted to the Environmental Studies Program as well as to the school, department, or program offering the major for the other degree.
 If you choose ENVS as your first degree, you are required to complete the full 57-credit program.
 The department you choose for your second degree may waive certain credits; check with that department for their policies and procedures.
 If you choose ENVS as your second degree, we will waive certain requirements, dropping the required credits to 45.
-You do not have to apply to both programs at the same time.
-In many cases, students complete one year of study in one degree before applying for admission to another degree program.
+We recommend you do not apply to both programs at the same time, as generally each program will have core classes you must take in the first year, and if you start both programs in the same year, scheduling conflicts can arise.
+In most cases, students complete one year of study in one degree before applying for admission to another degree program.

 Q: How long does it take to finish the master’s degree?

 A: Our M.S. and M.A. students generally complete their degrees in two years, although some take an extra one or two terms.
 Students completing concurrent master’s degrees may take three to four years to finish both degrees.
 However, our funding model generally precludes third-year students from receiving funding.